 There are lots of ways to deal with the blood that comes out of your vagina when you have your period.
-You can use pads, tampons, or a menstrual cup to collect the blood, so it doesn’t get on your clothes.
-Learn more about using tampons, pads, and cups.
+You can use pads, tampons, period underwear, or a menstrual cup to collect the blood, so it doesn’t get on your clothes.
+Learn more about using tampons, period underwear, pads, and cups.

 Some people get cramps or other symptoms before and/or during their period — this is called PMS.
 Luckily, there are things you can do to feel better if your period is painful or uncomfortable.
 You can also track your period using our app, to help get a better idea of when your period is coming and what side effects to expect.

 Getting your period is a healthy part of growing up.
 Periods don’t have to stop you from going to school, doing sports, swimming, or hanging out with your friends — you can do all your normal activities during your period.
 And you’re the only person who’ll know that you’re having your period.